 This is essentially a choice between the transparency that floating rates offer, and the security of fixed rates.
 Floating rates are traditionally lower than fixed rates, but are volatile, which means your monthly repayment may change several times throughout the year.
 Fixed rates ensure your monthly repayment is consistent, but you must pay a premium for that reassurance.

-If you cannot live with that kind of risk, no matter how small, then ignore SIBOR rates and stick to fixed rates.
+If you cannot live with that kind of risk, no matter how small, then ignore SORA floating rates and stick to fixed rates, even though they're significantly higher now.

 5. Learn the cheat code to home loan rates